Wizcorp/node-tomes/README.md

 Hides a Tome.
 The Tome still exists in this tome, but will neither stringify nor show up in any events.
 Shows up as a delete in change operations.

 ###read( )
 Get a single change operation from the root Tome, removing it in the process.
-Returns undefined if there are no changes.
+Returns null if there are no changes.

 ###readAll( )
 Get all change operations from the Tome